-Using a cellular telephone, video recording device, personal digital assistant (PDA), or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, take photographs or record a pre-planned fight, cheat, or otherwise violate student conduct rules.
-All electronic devices must be kept powered-off and out-of-sight during the regular school day unless authorized by the Building Principal in the following circumstances:
+For all grade levels, using a cell phone, video recording device, personal digital assistant (PDA), or other electronic device in any manner that disrupts the educational environment including student transportation, or harasses or violates the rights of others, including using the device to take photographs in locker rooms, or bathrooms, or on any form of student transportation, taking photographs or recording a fight, cheating, or otherwise violating student conduct rules will not be tolerated.
+All electronic devices must be powered-off/out-of-sight during regular school day unless in one of the following circumstances:

-- (a) with the supervising teacher's permission for educational purposes only; or as provided in a student's individualized education program (IEP) - (b) devices may be used in an emergency that threatens the safety of students, staff, or other individuals
+- a.
+With supervising teacher's permission for educational purposes only - b.
+As provided in a student's individualized education program (IEP) or Section 504 plan - c.
+In an emergency that threatens safety of students, staff, or other individuals